AdaCore/gnatstudio/docs/users_guide/projects.rst

 -------------

-The second page in the project wizard allows you to select which Version Control system is to be used for the source files of this project.

-GPS doesn't attempt to automatically guess what it should use, so you must specify it if you want the VCS operations to be available to you.
+The second page in the project wizard allows you to select which Version Control system you want to use for the source files of this project.
+GPS doesn't attempt to automatically guess what it should use, so you must specify it if you want VCS operations to be available to you.

 The two actions :guilabel:`Log checker` and :guilabel:`File checker` are the name and location of programs to be run just prior an actual commit of the files in the Version Control System.
-These should be used for instance if you wish to enforce style checks before a file is actually made available to other developers in your team.
+These should be used if you wish to enforce style checks before a file is actually made available to other developers in your team.
 If left blank, no program will be run.

 .. _Source_Directories_Selection: